joeldipops/TableTop/AdventurerFactory/README.md

 # Adventurer Factory
+_No-one knew who had cast the spell that caused the ground to crumble and the oceans to swallow the land, but, as everyone said "Well, it certainly wasn't me!"

+Mistrust reigned far wider than any King or Empress, and nobody was spared from the fever.
+Disputes and skirmishes and wars naturally spread across the realm, and even the basest of commoners would preface every greeting and goodbye with a sideways glance.

+And so this is how it is when you, a mysterious traveller on a dusty road, chance to meet another.
+Who are they?
+What are they hiding? *Why are they looking at _you_ like that?*  Should you chase them off, bring them to reason, or simply leave them bleeding on the well trodden dirt?
+Or will they get to you first?

 ## Goal
 Deplete opponents _Health_ (💗) or _Willpower_ (⚡) to 0 by building a powerful character and then using his or her best abilities.